Master of Arts in Applied Behavior Analysis

 The Texas Higher Education Coordinating Board (THECB) marketable skills initiative is part of the state’s 60x30TX plan and was designed to help students articulate their skills to employers.
 Marketable skills are those skills valued by employers and/or graduate programs that can be applied in a variety of work or education settings and may include interpersonal, cognitive, and applied skill areas.

-The MA in Special Education is designed to provide graduates with the following marketable skills:
+The MA in Applied Behavior Analysis is designed to provide graduates with the following marketable skills:

 • Apply scientifically derived principles about variables in the environment that affect socially significant behavior.

-• Complete coursework needed to qualify to take the Behavior Analyst Certification Exam.
+• Complete coursework needed to qualify to sit for the Behavior Analyst Certification Exam.